ClassicUO/classicuo-web/packages/web/docs/players/1_faq.md

 A web based assistant is in development at the moment which will support similar functionality to Razor.

-### Why can't I open the global map?

-There's a complicated bug preventing the texture generation of the global map at the moment.
-It's on our roadmap to fix.

 ### How can I increase my FPS past 60/120/144?

 Currently, Chrome uses VSYNC which locks your FPS to your monitors refresh rate, e.g. 60HZ -> 60fps.